Hoyasumii/bee-movie/README.md

 Deady.
 Deadified.
 Two more dead.
 Dead from the neck up.
 Dead from the neck down.
 That's life!
 Oh, this is so hard!
-Heating, cooling, stunt bee, pourer, stirrer, humming
+Heating, cooling, stunt bee, pourer, stirrer, humming,